 One of which is to buy paper maps of Morocco.
 Given that whilst travelling in Morocco you need to buy a data SIM to stay connected to internet that apps like Google Maps feed off, hard copies can be essential.
 So we bought two maps based on recommendations; the Reise Know-How 1:1 Mill and the Michelin Map.

-7. Stuff to take with you – and NOT!
+7. Stuff to take with you when travelling to Morocco in a motorhome

 In terms of stock-piling before you go, unlike our trip to Norway, Morocco doesn’t have the same price issue.
 Although these are the items we did buy;

 - The wine we like in boxes for easy storage

-- Some chicken for the freezer and pork if you are meat lovers
+- Some pork and lamb for the freezer if you are meat lovers

-- A few tins of staples that create the meals we enjoy.
+- A few tins of staples that create the meals we enjoy that you may not be able to get in regions of the country without large supermarkets.

-- Crisps and nibbly bits are expensive so have plenty of these
+- Crisps and nibbly bits are expensive so have plenty of these, if they are your thing.

 - Hand Sanitiser to keep carry around with you for their public toilets

 - A shawl for me walking through towns or mosques for the few that allow women to enter and there aren’t many

 - Some long sleeved shirts and a head scarf to ensure my attire was appropriate for visiting towns

 - Two tyre repair canisters in case of a puncture.
 Although we would recommend you investing in TyrePal or a similar notification system that gauges the pressure of your tyres and advises you of potential punctures or deflating issues.

 And a final point – DO NOT TAKE YOUR DRONE WITH YOU.
 Either leave it at home or leave it with someone you trust as they are illegal in Morocco and if you van is search and your DRONE found it will be confiscated.
 We stored ours, thanks to some detective work of our convoy buddy with Central Box in Algeciras.
 For €27.95 per calendar month we secured a 1m x 1m storage unit that took my SUP and our Drone.

-Part 2 – Travelling to Morocco in your Motorhome
+Part 2 – Travelling to Morocco by Motorhome